 Counteract that bitternes with just a bit of sumpin’ sweet.
 Today I added a spoonful (to taste) of a blackberry preserve.
 It gave a bit of complexity to the broth and just a touch of sweet to counteract that bitterness – and don’t worry, I didn’t put in enough to give the soup a blackberry flavor!

 But that brings us to the second potential pitfall of any French Onion Soup made from store brought broth – that broth has got to be a good one or frankly, you won’t like the soup.
-I use a combo of beef and a little chicken stock.
-It makes all the difference in the world.
+I use a combo of beef and a little chicken stock, which makes all the difference in the world.

 The biggest lesson I’ve learned with onion soup, and this Guinness Onion Soup is no different – it tastes better the next day!
 Seriously.
 While its good the first day, its marvelous the second! 🙂 The flavors blend and smooth out and something magical happens.
 Check out my Savings on St. Patrick’s Day, which has a few ideas on how to save on some of these items.